parinfer/parinfer.js/lib/parinfer.js.md

 The process is repeated for the next line.
 We always use a final indentation point of zero to correct the last Paren Trail.

+Processing is canceled if there is an unclosed quote.
+See [`finalizeResult`].

 ### Paren Mode

 In Paren Mode, we correct the indentation by clamping it to a valid range.
 The